Ising formulations of many NP problems: Covering and Packing Problems

-The minimax graph problem proceeds as follows: let $G=(V,E)$ denote an undirected graph, and let $C\subseteq E$ be a proposed ``coloring".
-The constraints on $C$ are as follows: for each edge in $C$, let us color the two vertices it connects.
-We will then demand that: no two edges in $C$ share a vertex, and that there are no two uncolored vertices connected by an edge.
+The minimal maximal (minimax) matching problem on a graph is defined as follows: let $G=(V,E)$ denote an undirected graph, and let $C\subseteq E$ be a proposed ``coloring".
+The constraints on $C$ are as follows: for each edge in $C$, let us color the two vertices it connects: i.e. let $D = \bigcup_{e\in C} \partial e$.
+We will then demand that: no two edges in $C$ share a vertex (if $e_1,e_2 \in C$, $\partial e_1 \cap \partial e_2 = \emptyset$) and that if $u,v\in D$, that $(uv) \notin E$.
+This is NP-hard; the decision problem is NP-complete \cite{garey}.
 This is minimal in that we cannot add any more edges to $C$ (coloring any appropriate vertices) without violating the first constraint, and maximal in the sense that the trivial empty set solution is not allowed -- we must include all edges between uncolored vertices.

-Note that, from this point on in this paper, we have not found the Ising formulations of this paper in the literature.
+Note that, from this point on in this paper, we have not found any of the Ising formulations of this paper in the literature.

 We will use the spins on the graph to model whether or not an edge is colored.
-Let us use the binary variable $x_e$ to denote whether or not an edge is colored.
-Our method consists of the following trick.
-Our energy will consist of a series of three energy functionals, each of which is chosen to be ``much" smaller than the previous one: The first and largest term, $H_A$, will impose the constraint that no vertex has two colored edges.
+Let us use the binary variable $x_e$ to denote whether or not an edge is colored; thus, the number of spins is $|E| = \mathrm{O}(\Delta N)$, the size of the edge set; as before, $\Delta$ represents the maximal degree.
+To encode this problem, we use a series of three Hamiltonians: The first and largest term, $H_A$, will impose the constraint that no vertex has two colored edges.
 This can be done by setting Here $A>0$ is a positive energy, and $\partial v$ corresponds to the subset of $E$ of edges which connect to $v$.
 Thus the ground states consist of $H_A=0$; if $H_A>0$, it is because there is a vertex where two of its edges are colored.